brooksprumo/resume/source/brooksprumo_resume.md

 _2012 - February 2015_

-- Designed and implemented multi-device synchronization algorithms that would be used with the USRP RIO to enable and patent [Massive MIMO](http://www.ni.com/rf/5g/) research (100+ antenna systems).
+- Designed and implemented multi-device synchronization algorithms that was used with the USRP RIO to enable and patent [Massive MIMO](http://www.ni.com/rf/5g/) research (100+ antenna systems).
 - Wrote full software stack to support [USRP RIO](http://www.ni.com/sdr/usrp-rio/) in [LabVIEW FPGA](http://www.ni.com/labview/fpga/).
 This includes the kernel driver (for Windows and Linux) in C++, a user-mode shared library in C++, the LabVIEW device configuration library on the host and FPGA, and LabVIEW sample projects for users to customize.
 - Developed FPGA applications and libraries for RF, signal-based synchronization, time-based synchronization, and high data throughput in LabVIEW FPGA.